There are four main themes that run through this exhibition. We invite you to consider these themes as you examine the artifacts.

 Many customs associated with Sephardic life cycles were not only transformed, but also lost, when Sepharadim moved from the Ottoman Empire to the United States.
-Others remained largely unchanged.
-The perpetuation or adaptation of long-held practices and beliefs enabled Sephardic Jews to either bridge or defy the dichotomy between the “Old World” and the “New.”
+Other customs have remained largely unchanged.
+In some cases, the desire to hold on to these traditions represents an attachment to the “Old World” from which the Sepharadim originated.
+In some ways, the perpetuation or adaptation of long-held practices and beliefs enabled Sephardic Jews to either bridge or defy the dichotomy between the “Old World” and the “New.”

-The beliefs that Sepharadim abandoned in the United States were primarily those adopted and adapted from the Muslim society in which they were deeply embedded in the Ottoman Empire.
-In the eyes of many white Christian Americans, and to a certain extent, European Ashkenazi Jews, Sepharadim were Ottomans, Turks, or “Orientals” first, Jews second, and their customs were perceived as irredeemably “foreign” or “strange.”
-Their culture sometimes suffered because of these prejudices obstacles, or had to be abandoned altogether.
+But the United States in the early twentieth century proved detrimental and motivated some Sepharadim to shed certain distinguishing practices and beliefs in order to quietly integrate into the “New World.”
+In the eyes of many white Christian Americans, and to a certain extent, European Ashkenazi Jews, Sepharadim were Ottomans or Turks or “Orientals” first, Jews second.
+In some instances, Sephardic Jews and their customs were perceived as irredeemably “foreign” or “strange.”
+The prejudice that hounded new immigrants from Muslim-majority regions who settled in the New World, as well as the impact of antisemitism across the country, posed social roadblocks to many Sephardic Jews.
+Their culture sometimes suffered because of the obstacles, or had to be abandoned altogether.
 Such was the very high price of the “American Dream.”

-When it comes to Sephardic life cycles, the oral tradition is especially valuable: many customs were maintained by women who exclusively transmitted tradition orally across the generations.
-Through the oral history records, we gain access into the inner lives of Sepharadim.
+When it comes to Sephardic life cycles, the oral tradition is especially valuable: many life cycle customs were maintained by women who exclusively transmitted tradition orally across the generations.
+Through the oral history records in the Washington State Jewish Historical Society and interviews conducted by Albert Adatto, an Istanbul-native who helped to pioneer the field of Sephardic Studies as a graduate student at the University of Washington in the 1930s; and Aviva Ben-Ur, a professor of Judaic Studies at the University of Massachusetts, Amherst who served as a postdoctoral fellow at the University of Washington in 2000-2001, we gain access into the inner lives of Sepharadim where these oral traditions manifested.
 In an effort to make our exhibit accessible, we have provided transcriptions for all recorded interviews.

-For customs that fell more into the male domain, such as those that involved liturgy, the written record is vital.
+For customs that fell more into the male domain, such as those that involved liturgy or rabbinic involvement, the written record is vital.
 Sephardic prayer books, compendiums of Jewish law, and handwritten manuscripts all provide insight into the variations in practice of life cycles throughout the Ottoman Empire and allow us to track how those customs changed in the United States.